stanfordnlp/dspy/docs/docs/intro.md

 ## 3) **DSPy's Ecosystem** advances open-source AI research.

-By replacing the emphasis on monolithic models and ad-hoc prompting with a small number of better-scoped composable abstractions, DSPy aims to enable a large, distributed community to independently improve program architectures, inference-time strategies, and LM program optimizers.
+By introducing structure into the space of LM programming, DSPy aims to enable a large, distributed community to independently improve program architectures, inference-time strategies, and LM program optimizers.

-The initial DSPy research started at Stanford NLP in Feb 2022, building on what we learned from developing early compound LM systems like ColBERT-QA, Baleen, and Hindsight.
-It was first released as [Demonstrate-Search-Predict](https://arxiv.org/abs/2212.14024) (DSP) in Dec 2022 and then evolved in Oct 2023 into [DSPy](https://arxiv.org/abs/2310.03714), or Declarative Self-improving Python.
+The initial DSPy research started at Stanford NLP in Feb 2022, building on what we learned from developing early compound LM systems like [ColBERT-QA](https://arxiv.org/abs/2007.00814), [Baleen](https://arxiv.org/abs/2101.00436), and [Hindsight](https://arxiv.org/abs/2110.07752).
+This work was first released as [Demonstrate-Search-Predict](https://arxiv.org/abs/2212.14024) (DSP) in Dec 2022 and then evolved in Oct 2023 into [DSPy](https://arxiv.org/abs/2310.03714), or Declarative Self-improving Python.
 Thanks to [nearly 250 wonderful contributors](https://github.com/stanfordnlp/dspy/graphs/contributors), DSPy has introduced tens of thousands of people to building modular LM programs and optimizing their prompts and weights automatically.

 Since then, the broad community around DSPy has produced a large body of research.
 This includes work on optimizers, like [MIPROv2](https://arxiv.org/abs/2406.11695), [BetterTogether](https://arxiv.org/abs/2407.10930), and [LeReT](https://arxiv.org/abs/2410.23214).
 It also includes novel program architectures, like [STORM](https://arxiv.org/abs/2402.14207), [IReRa](https://arxiv.org/abs/2401.12178), and [DSPy Assertions](https://arxiv.org/abs/2312.13382).
 And it includes a large number of successful applications to new problems, like [PAPILLON](https://arxiv.org/abs/2410.17127), [PATH](https://arxiv.org/abs/2406.11706), [UofT's WangLab at MEDIQA-CORR 2024 winning system](https://arxiv.org/abs/2404.14544), [UMD's Prompt Engineering Case Study](https://arxiv.org/abs/2406.06608), and [Haize's Red-Teaming DSPy System](https://blog.haizelabs.com/posts/dspy/), in addition to many open-source projects and numerous production applications.
 You can learn about a few of these in the [Use Cases](/dspy-usecases/) page.